USS Van Valkenburgh: Battle of Okinawa

-Over half of the following 63 days which the destroyer spent in Okinawan waters were spent on one of the 15 stations surrounding the island itself.
-The radar picket ships not only provided an early warning of the approach of enemy aircraft or surface units but also drew fire.
-The Japanese concentrated their kamikazes on the picket line of destroyers and smaller units like LCIs and LCSs.
+Over half of the following 63 days the destroyer spent in Okinawan waters were spent on one of the 15 stations surrounding the island itself.
+The radar picket ships not only provided an early warning of the approach of enemy aircraft or surface units, but also drew fire.
+The Japanese concentrated their kamikaze attacks on the picket line of destroyers and smaller units such as LCIs and LCSs.

 During those weeks, no one rested.
 Few, if any, of the crew even bothered to undress when attempting sleep.
 Most slept fully clothed, awaiting the general quarters alarm.
-Van Valkenburgh experienced at least two general quarters alarms per night; often four or five times between 21:00 and dawn.
+Van Valkenburgh experienced at least two general quarters alarms per night, often four or five times between 21:00 and dawn.
 As soon as it was light, Corsairs of the 2nd Marine Aircraft Wing based ashore reported for duty on each station, joining with carrier-based aircraft to form the CAP.